-Cultural Differences: Wearing Bridal Rings on the Left or the Right Hand
+Cultural Differences: Wearing Wedding Rings on the Left or the Right Hand

-People wear wedding rings on their left hands in many Western countries, such as the United States, Mexico, Chile, Slovenia, Iran, and European nations including the UK, Italy, and France.
+Couples wear wedding rings on their left hands in many Western countries, such as the North America, South America, and European nations including the UK, Italy, France, and Slovenia.
+In the United States, women (and some men) wear both engagement rings and wedding bands on the left ring finger; how the rings are stacked depends on the bride’s personal preference.
 In Asian countries, people also tend to wear the band on the left hand.

 Traditional Indian practice is to wear the wedding ring on the right hand, because the left hand is considered unclean.
 However, modern Indians may wear the ring on the left hand to match the custom in countries such as the United States.
 In many Northern and Eastern European countries, including Denmark, Norway, Russia, Poland, and Bulgaria, it is more common to wear the wedding ring on the fourth finger of the right hand.
 In Portugal, Spain, and Greece, the right hand is also customary.

 In Brazil, the fiancé and fiancée wear plain bands as engagement rings on their right hands, and upon saying their vows, they switch their rings to the left hand.
 Couples in Germany and Netherlands often do the opposite: sporting engagement rings on the left hand and wedding rings on the right.